Published by Blue Grid Media • Updated for 2026 • 19 min read

 Leads That Will Not Get Credited

-- Valid leads outside business hours — If a customer calls at 9 PM on a Saturday and you do not answer, that is still a valid lead.
+- Valid leads outside business hours.
+If a customer calls at 9 PM on a Saturday and you do not answer, that is still a valid lead.
 The customer had a genuine need and attempted to contact you.
 Google will not credit this even if you missed the call.

-- Customers asking for advice or quotes — A customer who calls to ask how much a water heater replacement costs is a valid lead, even if they never book.
+- Customers asking for advice or quotes.
+A customer who calls to ask how much a water heater replacement costs is a valid lead, even if they never book.
 Google considers inquiry calls to be legitimate customer contact.

-- Price shoppers — Customers who call three different plumbers to compare prices and then choose someone else are valid leads.
+- Price shoppers.
+Customers who call three different plumbers to compare prices and then choose someone else are valid leads.
 They were genuinely looking for the service you provide.

-- General service listed but specific sub-type not offered — If you list "Plumbing" as a service but a customer calls about a specific sub-type like sewer line repair that you do not do, this is a gray area.
+- General service listed but specific sub-type not offered.
+If you list "Plumbing" as a service but a customer calls about a specific sub-type like sewer line repair that you do not do, this is a gray area.
 If plumbing is listed on your profile, Google generally considers this a valid match, even if the specific sub-type is not something you handle.

 Step-by-Step: How to Rate a Lead and Request Credit

 Here is the exact process for rating leads and requesting credits under the current system.
 Following this process consistently is the single biggest factor in how much money you recover.
+It is not complicated, but you do have to actually do it.

 Step 1: Open Your LSA Dashboard

 Log into your Google Local Services Ads dashboard.
 Navigate to the "Leads" section where you can see all incoming leads, their status, and charge information.
-Look for the "Charge Status" column — this tells you whether a lead was charged, credited, or is still under review.
+Look for the "Charge Status" column.
+This tells you whether a lead was charged, credited, or is still under review.

 Step 2: Identify the Lead to Rate